ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Value: the domain portion of the RFC5322.From header field

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 32]

+Internet-Draft                  DMARCbis                      April 2021

    Status: active

    Version: 1

-   Issue 86, Proposed text to add:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 43]

-Internet-Draft                  DMARCbis                      April 2021
+   _Ticket 86_

    Method: dmarc

    Defined: RFC 7489

    ptype: polrec

    Property: p

    Value: the p= value read from the discovered policy record

    Status: active

    Version: 1

    Method: dmarc

    Defined: RFC 7489

    ptype: polrec

    Property: domain

-   Value:  the domain at which the policy record was discovered, if
-           different from the RFC5322.From domain
+   Value: the domain at which the policy record was discovered, if different from the RFC5322.From domain

    Status: active

    Version: 1

 10.2.
 Authentication-Results Result Registry Update